stardot/beebasm/README.md

 Dumps all global symbols in Swift-compatible format after assembly.
 This is used internally by Swift, and is just documented for completeness.

+`-dd`

+Dumps all global and local symbols in Swift-compatible format after assembly.

+`-labels <file>`

+Write the output of `-d` or `-dd` to the specified file instead of standard output.

 `-w`

 If specified, there must be whitespace between opcodes and their labels.
 This introduces an incompatibility with the BBC BASIC assembler, which allows things like `ck_axy=&70:stack_axy` (i.e. `STA &70`), but makes it possible for macros to have names which begin with an opcode name, e.g.: